efabless/mpw_precheck/README.md

 optional arguments:
   --target_path TARGET_PATH, -t TARGET_PATH
                         Absolute Path to the project.
-  --top_level_netlist TOP_LEVEL_NETLIST, -tn TOP_LEVEL_NETLIST
-                        Netlist: toplvl.spice or toplvl.v should be in /target_path and could be spice or verilog (.spice or .v) as long as it's of the same type as user_level_netlist.
-  --user_level_netlist USER_LEVEL_NETLIST, -un USER_LEVEL_NETLIST
-                        Netlist: user_level_netlist.spice or
-                        user_level_netlist.v should be in /target_path and
-                        could be spice or verilog (.spice or .v) as long as it's of the same type as top_level_netlist.
   --output_directory OUTPUT_DIRECTORY, -o OUTPUT_DIRECTORY
                         Output Directory, defaults to /target_path/checks --waive_fuzzy_checks, -wfc